zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

     - `gnome-keyring-pam`: CentOS, Fedora, SUSE
     - `libpam-gnome-keyring`: Debian, Ubuntu

-2. Use a text editor or the applicable command to edit the files `/etc/pam.d/login` (for TTY login), and `/etc/pam.d/sshd` if it exists (for SSH login).
+2. Use a text editor or the applicable command to edit the files `/etc/pam.d/login` (for TTY login) and `/etc/pam.d/sshd`, if it exists (for SSH login).

     - Add the following statement to the end of the `auth` section: